zuozhenggh/learning-library/oic-integration-library/core-competencies/get-started-oic/run-demo/run-demo.md

 2. Select the **Compartment** and Click on the Bucket example: *bucket-demo* created earlier.

 3. In the list of *Objects* notice **sales_orders.csv** file uploaded.
 The object storage is used as intermediary storage to import data set in ADW.
-From the adapter configuration page you can always select to delete the file after operation if required.
+From the adapter configuration page, you can always select to delete the file after the operation if required.

     ![Verify File in Object Storage](images/verify-file-so-os.png)